Ancurio/mkxp/README.md

 ## Configuration

-mkxp reads configuration data from the file "mkxp.conf".
-The format is ini-style.
-Do *not* use quotes around file paths (spaces won't break).
-Lines starting with '#' are comments.
-See 'mkxp.conf.sample' for a list of accepted entries.
+mkxp reads configuration data from the file "mkxp.json".
+The format is JSON5.
+Lines starting with '//' are comments.
+See 'mkxp.json.sample' for a list of accepted entries.

-All option entries can alternatively be specified as command line options.
-Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in mkxp.conf.
-Note that you will have to wrap values containing spaces in quotes (unlike in mkxp.conf).

-The syntax is: `--<option>=<value>`

-Example: `./mkxp --gameFolder="my game" --vsync=true --fixedFramerate=60`

 ## Win32API